 The Aim of Cloud Migration

-In essence, the action itself aims to transfer the business variables such as data and processes from a local server (owned by the company) to the cloud.
-What is typically referred to as “cloud” are large quantities of servers situated not on premises, but in a location chosen by a third party, which is a cloud service provider (however, local “private” type of clouds also exist, but more on that later.)
+In essence, the action itself aims to transfer the business variables such as data and processes.
+They are transferred from a local server (owned by the company) to the cloud.
+What is typically referred to as “cloud” are large quantities of servers situated not on-premises but in a location chosen by a third party.
+A third party is a cloud service provider (however, local “private” type of clouds also exist, but more on that later.)
 Some of the most popular cloud service providers include:

 - Amazon Web Service (AWS),

 - IBM Cloud Services,

 - Google Cloud Platform,

 Using the cloud is widely considered to have many advantages over having legacy on-site servers – and not without reason.
 First off, it’s easily scalable both ways in order to precisely reflect your needs.
 Many providers employ the business model of paying for what you use.
 The flexibility of it allows you to effortlessly expand or reduce your operation on a whim.

 This is especially useful in the case of a sudden incoming traffic increase or just when you need more data storage.
 In comparison, the same process comes with a heavy workload when it comes to legacy servers.
 Depending on the type of infrastructure you might need to rework it, hire additional staff, etc. It is becoming a very time consuming and inefficient.
 You’ve also got to think about potential constraints of physical space – but when it comes to the cloud, the sky’s the limit.